Milk and meat in Jewish law: Dishes and cooking utensils

-Since some cooking vessels and utensils (such as ceramic, metal, plastic and wooden materials) are porous, it is possible for them to become infused with the taste of certain foods and transfer this taste to other foods.
-For example, if a frying pan is used to fry beef sausage, and is then used a few hours later to fry an omelette with cheese, a slight taste of the sausage might linger.

-Samuel ben Meir, brother of Jacob ben Meir, argued that infused tastes could endure in a cooking vessel or utensil for up to 24 hours; his suggestion led to the principle, known as ben yomo (Hebrew: son of the day, בן יומו), that vessels and utensils should not be used to cook milk within 24 hours of being used to cook meat (and vice versa).
+Samuel ben Meir, the Tosafist, argued that infused tastes could endure in a cooking vessel or utensil for up to 24 hours; his suggestion led to the principle, known as ben yomo (Hebrew: son of the day, בן יומו), that vessels and utensils should not be used to cook milk within 24 hours of being used to cook meat (and vice versa).
 Although, after 24 hours, some residual flavour may still reside in porous cooking vessels and utensils, some rabbis hold the opinion that such residue would become stale and fetid, hence only infusing taste for the worse (Hebrew: nosen taam lifgam, נותן טעם לפגם), which they do not regard as violating the ban against mixing the tastes of milk and meat.

 Since parve food is reclassified if it takes on the flavour of meat or dairy produce, Ashkenazi Jews traditionally forbid eating parve contents of a pot that has been used within 24 hours to cook meat, if the parve contents would be eaten with dairy produce.
 Their tradition similarly forbids eating parve foods with meat if the cooking vessel was used to cook dairy produce within the previous 24 hours.
 According to Joseph Caro, the Sephardic tradition was more lenient about such things, but Moses Isserles argued that such leniency was unreliable.

-In light of these issues, kashrut-observant Jews can take the precaution of maintaining two distinct sets of crockery and cutlery; one set (known in Yiddish as milchig and in Hebrew as halavi) is for food containing dairy produce, while the other (known in Yiddish as fleishig/fleishedik and in Hebrew as besari) is for food containing meat.
+Kashrut-observant Jews normally have two distinct sets of crockery and cutlery; one (called milchig in Yiddish and halavi in Hebrew) for food containing dairy products, and the other (fleishig or fleishedik in Yiddish and besari in Hebrew) for food containing meat.

-Shelomo Dov Goitein writes, “the dichotomy of the kitchen into a meat and a milk section, so basic in an observant Jewish household, is … never mentioned in the Geniza."
-Goitein believed that in the early Middle Ages Jewish families kept only one set of cutlery and cooking ware.
+Shelomo Dov Goitein wrote, “the dichotomy of the kitchen into a meat and a milk section, so basic in an observant Jewish household, is … never mentioned in the Geniza."
+Goitein said that in the early Middle Ages Jewish families kept only one set of cutlery and cooking ware.
 According to David C. Kraemer the practice of keeping separate sets of dishes developed only in the late 14th or 15th centuries.
 In earlier times, the household's one set of cooking ware was kashered between dairy and meat (and vice versa).
-Alternatively, users waited overnight for the meat or dairy gravy absorbed in a pot’s walls to become insignificant (lifgam) before using the pot for the other species (meat or dairy).
+Alternatively, users waited overnight for the meat or dairy gravy absorbed in a pot's walls to become insignificant (lifgam) before using the pot for the other species (meat or dairy).